upstarter/automata/README.md

 ##### The Automata supervision tree(s)
 ![automata supervision tree diagram](sup_tree.png)

-There are 3 Layers in the supervision tree below the Application supervisor.
-The terminal nodes are the `AutomatonNodeSupervisor` which supervise the user-defined behavior tree nodes with the help of their "brains" – the `AutomatonServer`.
-The `AutomatonServer` currently handles the bulk of the logic of the system, as it is responsible for parsing user-config, and starting and managing the user-defined nodes.
-It starts the user defined nodes as children of `AutomatonNodeSupervisor`, which is kept lean for fault tolerance purposes.
+There are 4 Layers in the supervision tree below the Application supervisor.
+The terminal nodes are the `AutomatonNodeSupervisor` which supervise the user-defined behavior tree nodes with the help of their "twin brains" – the `CompositeServer` and the `CompositeSupervisor`.
+The `CompositeServer` is the mastermind of the user-defined BT's, starting, stopping and generating and handling all OTP callback messages.

+ The `CompositeSupervisor` handles fault tolerance of user-defined BT nodes.

+.
+It starts the user defined
+nodes as children of `AutomatonNodeSupervisor`, which is kept lean for fault tolerance purposes.